-What is plagiarism?
 According to the Concise Oxford Companion to the English Language, the word "plagiarism" is from the Latin word plagiarius, which means "literary thief," and is defined as "The appropriation of someone's artistic, musical, or literary work for personal ends."
-How does this concept apply to CWU students?
-Unfortunately, there have been incidences of plagiarism here on CWU, but most often because students do not know they are plagiarizing when they do it.
+Therefore, if something you write does not come from your own general knowledge, a citation is required to avoid plagiarism.
+You must give credit to the author for their opinions or ideas.

 The most common forms of plagiarism include: